clever-engineers/momo-api/ReadME.md

 ```
 ## Usage

-To use Momo API in your project you frist have to create a Api User , ApiKey and require the product you want
+To use Momo API in your project you frist have to create an API User, APIKey and require the product you want
-We use Express.js for this tutorial but feel free to use what ever framework please you
+We use Express.js for this tutorial but feel free to use what ever framework please you can
-also our product for this tutorial is Collection
+also use our product for this tutorial in Collection.

 Import the required modules from express and momo-api.
    ```javascript